kkibria/dev_cookbook/docs/_topics/raspberrypi.md

 Save the ``cmdline.txt``

+Insert the SD in pi.
+Now we can use
+USB networking to ssh into pi for development.
+First make sure that there is **no power cable is connected to the Pi**.
+Simply plug in the Pi USB OTG port to a PC or laptop with a cable.
+PC will recognize the
-Insert the SD in pi and turn power on.
-After the boot completed,
+Pi device power it thru the cable.
+After the boot completed, you can ssh into ``pi@raspberrypi.local``.

+You can also ssh thru wifi.
+Detach the cable from computer.
+Plug in the power cable to the power port
-we can connect to headless pi thru ssh from the computer on the wifi network for development.
+and turn power on.
+After the boot completed, we can connect to headless pi thru ssh from the computer on the wifi network.

 ### Create a Samba share
 We will use code editor on the PC to edit files directly on the pi.
 We will